manticoresoftware/manticoresearch/src/auth/spec.md

 - **admin**:
   - SQL commands that manage users and permissions:
-    - CREATE USER - will be implemented in Buddy
+    - CREATE USER - implemented in daemon
-    - DROP USER - will be implemented in Buddy
+    - DROP USER - implemented in daemon
-    - GRANT - will be implemented in Buddy
+    - GRANT - implemented in daemon
-    - REVOKE - will be implemented in Buddy
+    - REVOKE - implemented in daemon
-    - SHOW USERS - will be implemented in Buddy
+    - SHOW USERS - implemented in daemon
-    - SHOW PERMISSIONS - will be implemented in Buddy
+    - SHOW PERMISSIONS - implemented in daemon
+    - SHOW TOKEN - implemented in daemon
-    - SET PASSWORD - will be implemented in Buddy
+    - SET PASSWORD - implemented in daemon
-    - TOKEN - will be implemented in Buddy
+    - TOKEN - implemented in daemon
     - SHOW USAGE
     - RELOAD AUTH

   - HTTP endpoints that manage authentication and authorization:
-    - None explicitly defined at this time; all admin-related SQL commands must be executed through the `/sql`, `/cli`, or `/cli_json` endpoints.
+    - SQL admin commands are executed through the `/sql`, `/cli`, or `/cli_json` endpoints.
     - **`POST /token`**
         - **Purpose:** Generates or updates a bearer token for the currently authenticated user.
         - **Authentication:** The request must include a valid `Authorization` header (e.g., Basic Auth).
-        - **Authorization:** The authenticated user must have the `admin` permission.
+        - **Authorization:** Any authenticated user can rotate their own token.
         - **Request Body:** An empty JSON object (e.g., `{}`).
         - **Response:** A JSON object containing the new, unhashed token: `{"token": "<new_token>"}`.